 Inventory Turnover Ratio

-It is also referred as the stock turnover ratio which is used to measure the number of sales generated from its inventory and how efficiently the inventories in a company is used.
+It is also referred to as the stock turnover ratio, which measures the number of sales generated from its inventory and how efficiently the inventories in a company are used.
 The formula for

 Inventory Turnover Ratio = Cost of Goods Sold / Average Stock